Lab Director Stephanie shares her lecture, “Conversational Chemistry,” with the Merrill-Cazier Library’s Friends of the Library community.

 April, 2024

-Our project titled “A causal framework of communicative participation in people with Parkinson’s disease” has been funded by an NIH R01 Award.
-This project investigates conversation challenges for people with Parkinson’s disease and identifies new treatment targets to improve conversation.
+Our project, “A causal framework of communicative participation in people with Parkinson’s disease,” has been funded by an NIH R01.
+This work examines conversation challenges in Parkinson’s and identifies new treatment targets to support more successful communication.

 2023

-We have received an Impact Award from the Parkinson’s Foundation for our project examining the combined effects of speaker and listener treatment approaches on intelligibility outcomes for people with Parkinson’s disease.
-This work is in collaboration with Kaitlin Lansford and Tyson Barrett.
+Our team received a Parkinson’s Foundation Impact Award to examine how pairing speaker- and listener-focused treatments can improve intelligibility for people with Parkinson’s disease.
+This is a collaboration with Kaitlin Lansford and Tyson Barrett.

 "Utah State Today.
 USU-Led Research Team Aims to Crack the Code of Conversations for People with Parkinson’s disease."